onespacemedia/cms/docs/pages-app.md

     )
 ```

-You can access the content object for a given page `content` attribute on a `Page` object.
+You can access the content object for a `Page` object via the its `content` attribute (actually a cached property).

 ### Rendering the current page